context-labs-ai/gradientflow/README.md

 A React + Vite group chat showcase with an Express + lowdb backend.
 It ships a lightweight auth flow, persistent messages and member lists, plus a triggerable LLM bot that can react or reply on its own.
 The layout mirrors Telegram/Discord, so it doubles as a starting template for internal prototypes, demos, and “LLM in chat” experiments.

-> The current LLM behavior is still simulated on the frontend via `useLLM`.
-Messages, users, and typing states are stored by the local API inside `server/data.json` and can be swapped for any real backend or model service.
+> The project includes a **Python-based Agent Service** (`agents/`) that connects to real LLM backends.
+Messages, users, and typing states are stored by the local API inside `server/data.json`.

 ---